andilge/Futai-Encoder-WS2811-ring/README.md

 If you solder these faulty LEDs on the board "the right way around" the following will happen:
 No light turns on and the LEDs instantly burn off to nirvana, some with, others without magic smoke :astonished: rip

-The board continues following the LED''s specification and can handle these faulty LEDs if you just place them "the wrong way around".
+The board continues following the LED's specification and can handle these faulty LEDs if you just place them "the wrong way around".
 Basically, flipped pins together with flipped placement turns out as success again :man_facepalming:.

 **IMPORTANT**: Please test a LED from the sent bunch first to get a reality approach about which way around you should use them !